pgawlik6/Testing/AlarmClockTests/README.md

 ---

-# Design - Testing the "Alarms and clock" Application
+# Project - Testing the "Alarms and clock" Application

 ### List of test scenarios